taha-parsayan/OPETIA/README.md

 ## Tools
 OPETIA contains the following tools:
-- MRIcroGL: for converting DICOM images to nifti images, and also for visualization.
+- MRIcroGL: for converting DICOM images to nifty images, and also for visualization.
-- NIFTI organizer: To copy all nifti images to their corresponding subject folders, and rename them to PET.nii and T1.nii
+- NIFTI organizer: For automatic data management.
+To copy all nifty images to their corresponding subject folders, and rename them to PET.nii and T1.nii
-- Structural image pre-processing
+- Structural image analysis
-- PET image pre-processing
+- PET image analysis
 - ROI analysis: to calculate SUV, SUVR, and cortical volume for 115 ROIs

 The GUI of OPETIA is illustrated in the image below.